michetti/socket.io-client/README.md

 =========

 #### DONT USE THIS FORK
-This forks only objective is to emit and event when a noop package is received by Socket.IO-Client using XHR-Polling.
+This forks only objective is to emit an event when a noop package is received by Socket.IO-Client using XHR-Polling.
 We are using it to do a benchmark between Websocket and Comet.